BNBContract/BNBContract/BNBContract_EN.md

 We are closely following the significant progress and breakthroughs made by the Hong Kong Securities and Futures Commission in #Crypto regulation, which has resonated throughout the #Blockchain space, including the BSC blockchain, which is ready to embrace a game-changing revolution that will reshape the entire #crypto industry!
 Binance Fund will also explore the possibilities of ecological applications in encryption, such as Binance Web3.0, Metaverse, NFTs, chain games, decentralized areas, GPT-AI self-learning optimization, so stay tuned.

+Binance smart contract is highly valued and has triggered sensitive contracts.
+Please continue to develop in a healthy and sustainable manner and keep up the good work.

 Thanks to all users who have experienced and supported Binance Chain.
 I hope you can achieve your goals in Binance Smart Contracts and make your dreams come true.
 Thank you for your support and company.

 *****How do we make money?*****